home about browse search latest help

 Research affiliation: Germany > University of Kassel > Department of Agricultural- and Food Marketing

-European Union > CORE Organic > FCP
+European Union > CORE Organic > CORE Organic > FCP

-Related Links:http://fcp.coreportal.org/, https://orgprints.org/11028/, https://orgprints.org/12821/
+Related Links:http://fcp.coreportal.org/, http://orgprints.org/11028/, http://orgprints.org/12821/

 Deposited By: Zander, Dr. Katrin